riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 touch packages/testing/package.js
 {% endhighlight %}

-Next let's handle `task-fixtures.js`, this is where we'll be manipulating test data related to a task.
+Next let's implement `task-fixtures.js`, this is where we'll be manipulating test data related to a task.

 #####/packages/testing/task-fixtures.js
 {% highlight JavaScript %}